ultralytics/ultralytics/docs/en/models/yolo-human.md

 - **Real-time Human Attribute Estimation**: Leverages the computational speed of CNNs to provide fast and accurate human attribute estimation in real-time.
 - **Efficiency and Performance**: Optimized for reduced computational and resource requirements without sacrificing performance, enabling deployment in real-time applications.
 - **Comprehensive Attribute Estimation**: Capable of estimating multiple human attributes such as age, gender, ethnicity, weight, and height, providing detailed demographic analysis.
-- **Detection of Flocks of Humans**: Enhanced to detect both individual humans and groups of humans, expanding its applicability in various scenarios.
+- **Detection of Group of Humans**: Enhanced to detect both individual humans and groups of humans, expanding its applicability in various scenarios.
 - **Powered by YOLOv8**: Built upon the advanced YOLOv8 architecture, ensuring state-of-the-art performance in human attribute detection.
 - **Advanced Augmentations**: Includes enhanced augmentations specifically designed for human attribute data, improving model robustness and accuracy.
 - **Detailed Visualization**: Provides comprehensive visualization tools to display detected human attributes effectively.